 Representatives from the three countries traveled to Ethiopia, Kenya, South Sudan, Sudan and Uganda to support Intergovernmental Authority on Development efforts to convene a high-level revitalization forum to resolve the conflict in South Sudan.

 Earlier on Thursday, a U.N. investigative panel warned that the country’s civil war is worsening.
-Forty-five civilians were killed Tuesday in an attack on village in the Jonglei region, and the attackers reportedly abducted 60 women and children from the village of Duk Payuel, home to members of the Dinka ethnic group.
+Forty-five civilians were killed Tuesday in an attack on a village in the Jonglei region, and the attackers reportedly abducted 60 women and children from the village of Duk Payuel, home to members of the Dinka ethnic group.

 The IGAD is an eight-member body created in 1996 that cooperates on agricultural, economic, environmental, security and humanitarian issues in Djibouti, Ethiopia, Eritrea, Kenya, Somalia, South Sudan, Sudan, and Uganda.
 It began consultations on the HLRF in June ” to immediately address and find solution to the ongoing conflict and humanitarian crisis in South Sudan” by opening talks between the government and armed and unarmed opposition groups.